Information security policies

 37. ISO/IEC 27043:2015 concerns incident investigation (and eForensics).

-38. ISO/IEC 27045 will describe big data security management processes.
+38. Sept scope now includes AI ISO/IEC 27045 will cover big data security and privacy, including AI.

 39. ISO/IEC 27046 will offer guidance on implementing big data security and privacy processes.